Compilation Flow

 Operators¶

-Codon IR has no concept of operators like +
+Codon IR has no concept of operators like +, -, etc. Instead, it represents these

 operations as magic method calls.
-Magic methods of primitive types like int
+Magic methods of primitive types like int are

 implemented in Codon using inline LLVM.
 For example: